Configure the outbound spam policy

 Send a notification to the following email address when a sender is blocked sending outbound spam.
 Separate multiple addresses with a semicolon.

 When a significant amount of spam is originating from a particular user, the user is disabled from sending email messages.
 The administrator for the domain, who is specified using this setting, will be informed that outbound messages are blocked for this user.
 To see what this notification looks like, see Sample notification when a sender is blocked sending outbound spam.
-For information about getting re-enabled, see Request that a user, domain, or IP address be removed from a block list after sending outbound spam.
+For information about getting re-enabled, see Removing a user, domain, or IP address from a block list after sending spam email.